UO-CS210/06-Boggle/docs/HOWTO.md

 ## Interaction

-Input to our Boggle solver will a sequence of 16 letters, which we will treat as four rows of four letters.
-The output will be a list of words that can be formed from those letters according to Boggle rules, and a score.
-The interaction will look like this:
+Input to our Boggle solver will be a sequence of letters.
+We will divide it into rows and letter depending on the size of the board.
+For example, if the board has four rows and four columns ("Classic Boggle"), we will break a string of 16 letters into four rows of four letters.
+If the board has three rows of three columns, we will expect an input string of length 9.
+If the input string is not the correct length, we will reject it (print an error message and quit).

+The minimal interaction (with optional displays disabled in `config.py`) will look like this for the 4x4 board shown in the photo.

 ```commandline
 Boggle board letters (or 'return' to exit)> oydliexennoktati